computersarecool/respectrable/README.md

 - Take note of the networking information in *settings.json*.
 This contains the ports on which to receive and the hosts and ports to which data is sent

 ### API
 - Respectrable sends two types of messages: *channel* and *message*.
-The *channel* messages are messages for which there is a Max object in the patch (a limited number of live properties have [live.observers](https://docs.cycling74.com/max6/dynamic/c74_docs.html#live.observer) attached to them).
+The *channel* messages are messages for which there is a Max object in the patch (a limited number of live properties have [live.observers](https://docs.cycling74.com/max6/dynamic/c74_docs.html#live.observer) attached to them - see table).
 The *message* types are sent in response to a call to the API (see below).
 The messages are sent on different ports, to the destination specified in *settings.json*
 - After initialization the current value for each observed property on each observed LOM object will be sent via OSC in the specified format:

     `/frommax/canonical_path property value`